 Most departed individuals cross over without difficulty.
 On occasion, however, the deceased need help.
 Every instance of a stuck entity is different, but from my own practice and reading, individuals can linger secondary to sudden death/trauma, intense feelings (anger, fear, or confusion for example), a large number of death in one area or close in time (i.e., a more collective trauma, such as the significant increase of death from covid-19), feelings of attachment (to a project or loved ones or even addiction – this last one, I see more often).

-I have worked with the deceased since I was a child, in some capacity or another.
+I am a psychopomp and have worked with the deceased since I was a child, in some capacity or another.
 I was self-taught though inexperienced in assisting the dead in crossing over, until I was more formally trained as a shamanic practitioner.
 People can come to this work on their own and be naturally gifted in it, others may come to it via training and professional practice; I did both – the path chose me and I chose it.

 I will, however, offer some insights into the work that might inspire you to learn more, become more open to considering worlds unseen, live more fully as a contemplation of death, and honor our dying and dead.

 - When people need assistance in crossing, I ask for support from that person’s spiritual background and/or deceased family and pets.
 Surprisingly, or maybe not so, deities from the person’s specific traditions will show up and assist.
 Our spiritual beliefs will offer sustenance in the end, regardless of the variety of beliefs and traditions that we all possess.